rahulkumaran/Encrypression-Algorithm/README.md

 # Encrypression-Algorithm
 This is an algorithm to encode and decode date information and can reduce the space it occupies by 2/3rd or 5/6th !
 Am i a loser or a cunt?
-I just reslised i am a cunt.
+I just realised i am a cunt.